 Our research also employs synthetic biology and systems approaches to tackle global challenges.
 Our research strengths include:

 Plant Science research within MCSB is primarily based in the Bower Building and is supported by cutting-edge facilities and infrastructure with state-of-the-art confocal imaging including a recently purchased Leica TCS SP8 FRET/FLIM system; glasshouses and specialised illumination rooms, which form part of the recently refurbished plant illumination suite.
 Our work is also supported by expertise from the Structural Biology and Biophysical Characterisation Facility and Glasgow Polyomics.

-Plant Science research staff:
+Plant Science academic staff: